 - Repurposing Social Media Platforms for Qualitative Research

 PGT Qualitative Research Methods, Graduate School, College of Social Sciences, The University of Glasgow, October 2019 and October 2018

-This lecture was designed for the Qualitative Method postgraduate programme and critically examined the use and repurposing of social media platforms, data and features for qualitative inquiry.
-Drawing on my research in which I repurposed Facebook Activity Logs and Search History as digital prompts in interview settings, the lecture addressed the ethical and practical issues raised by repurposing features not originally designed for research and encouraged students to reflect more broadly upon the methodological opportunities and challenges of using digital data and devices in social research.
+This lecture was designed for the Qualitative Research Methods postgraduate programme and critically examined the use and repurposing of social media platforms, data, and features for research.
+The lecture addressed the ethical and practical issues raised by repurposing features not originally designed for research and encouraged students to reflect more broadly upon the methodological challenges of using digital platforms and data collected through them in social research.

 - Social Media and Consumption: Critical Perspectives on the Culture of Connectivity

 MSc Sociology of Consumption, School of Social and Political Sciences, University of Glasgow, November 2018

 This lecture focused on social media and consumption and was designed for Honours students as part of the MSc programme Sociology of Consumption.
 It gave a brief overview of the emergence of Web 2.0 in relation to the ideology of the market and critically discussed how this has shaped normative discourses about connectivity and participation.
-The aim was to critically engage students with topical debates about digital labour, commodification of relationships, the convergence of private and public, the platformisation of the Web and surveillance.
+The lecture introduced students to debates on digital labour, the commodification of relationships, the convergence of private and public, the platformisation of the Web and surveillance.

 - Technological Innovations in Research: Using the Internet and New Social Media